 For former boxers who wish to continue on past forty, the first advice would be to not try to resume the behaviours they had when they boxed at twenty or thirty years old.
 The body will probably not respond in the same way and doing so could increase the risk of injury.

 Another good point would be that, while in youth it's a little more possible to neglect one's body (with diet, nutrition, recovery time, warm up and stretching), it's more complicated and not recommended to do this once you're in your 40's.

 In a word, to reach a healthy physical fitness level, it is necessary to listen to your body (which getting older usually makes more obligatory).
 Basically, you have to be able to rest when necessary and not push it too much when you feel the beginning of an injury.

-For those who do not feel able to physically handle the more aggressive hits in boxing, it is possible to turn to other martial arts such as Aikido, Karate, Thai Chi or Kendo.
+For those who feel unable to physically handle the more aggressive hits in boxing, it is possible to turn to other martial arts such as Aikido, Karate, Thai Chi or Kendo.

 33 years is the duration of the fabulous career of Roberto Duran for a final record of 103 wins and only 16 defeats.
 Roberto Duran has boxed at a high level from the age of 16 up until he was 50 years old!

-Floyd Mayweather is also an example of longevity and an undeniable proof of the possible success after 40 years, as evidenced by his last fight (against Irishman Conor Mcgregor).
+Floyd Mayweather is also an example of longevity, motivation, and an undeniable proof of the possible success after 40 years, as evidenced by his last fight (against Irishman Conor Mcgregor).
 He is undefeated in 50 professional matches.